Style Sheet

 • US and USA, not U.S. and U.S.A.

-• Use em dashes (—) for long dashes and en-dashes (–) for hyphens; no spacing between text and dashes.
+• Use em dashes (—) for long dashes; no spaces between text and dashes.

 • Keep use of italics for emphasis to a minimum.